moj-analytical-services/writing_functions_in_r/README.md

 ### Generalise

 Think about whether there are ways you can make your function usable in more situations.
-For example, is there anything you’re hard-coding which you could set as an argument instead?
+For example, is there anything you’re hard-coding that you could set as an argument instead?

 ### Vectorise by default